coder-mike/microvium/doc/microvium-vs-mjs.md

 ## Language Features

 mJS has a list of "restrictions" on their main page.
-As far as I can tell, these are very similar to those of Microvium, with the notable exceptions that Microvium supports closures (nested functions and arrow functions) andES6 modules, while mJS does not.
+As far as I can tell, these are very similar to those of Microvium, with the notable exceptions that Microvium supports closures (nested functions and arrow functions) and ES6 modules, while mJS does not.

 ### Closures